 The aviation security measures, introduced on 31 March 2007, affect the amount of liquids, aerosols and gels (LAGs) that can be taken as hand luggage on flights into and out of Australia.
 Further information in regard to the new measures is available from the Department of Infrastructure and Transport.

-In case of air departures, goods that cannot be taken on board as hand luggage due to liquid, aerosol and gel restrictions, should be packed in your hold luggage.
-However, if those goods are oversized, for example a case of wine, they must be sighted prior to check-in at the Customs and Border Protection Client Services counter.
+In the case of air departures, goods that cannot be taken on board as hand luggage due to liquid, aerosol and gel restrictions, should be taken to the Customs and Border Protection Client Service Office for verification before they are packed in your hold luggage and subsequently checked in .
+Goods that are oversized, for example skis, snowboards and golf clubs must also be sighted prior to check-in at the Customs and Border Protection Client Services counter.

 The way TRS works

 The refund will be paid on goods totalling $300 (GST inclusive) or more, bought from the same store, no more than 60 days before you leave Australia.

 You may purchase several lower-priced items from the one store, either at the one time or over several occasions within the 60-day period, provided the total purchase amounts to $300 (GST inclusive) or more.

 You may buy goods from several stores, provided each store's tax invoice totals at least $300 (GST inclusive).

 You can collect your refund through one of the following methods:

 - credit to an Australian bank account

 Customs and Border Protection will aim to refund your claim within 30 days however, payment will be subject to processing by your bank or card issuer.